kineticstoolkit/kineticstoolkit_doc/html/_sources/python_conditions.md

     perform_task2()
 ```

 The `if` checks if a condition is met.
-Only if the condition evaluates to `True` is the following code block executed.
+The code block that follows the `if` statement is executed only if the condition evaluates to `True`.

 ```{code-cell}
 WORLD_RECORD = 240